timalbert/livefortheline/source/_tim/2021-02-10-surgery-intercession.blade.md

 That same nurse saw a Bible in my belongings and asked if I was a Christian.
 I told her I was and she commented that she always seemed to care for the believing patients and offered to pray.
 That was comforting, but then she mentioned something I didn’t fully understand.

-She said, “Now we need to pray for the pathology results …”
+She commented, “Now we need to pray for the pathology results …”